 When creating premium brand identities for my clients, I often spend hours just browsing beautiful font pairings.
 Typography is just as important in branding and web design as colors, layout, and imagery.
 Every typeface has a unique personality and “vibe” that contribute to the overall look and feel of a brand or website.
-If you want to create a premium brand, you’ll need a beautiful font pairing that evokes elegance, class, and quality.
+In order to create a premium brand, you’ll need a beautiful font pairing that evokes elegance, class, and quality.

 In this post, I’ve curated five of my favorite font pairings for upscale brands, websites, and other design projects.
 I’ve also included a few suggested use cases for each pairing.
 Although you’re welcome to copy these exact pairings, feel free to mix and match to create your own unique font system for your brand.
 Most of these fonts are open-source, but some require a premium license.